Chapter 38:

 “Hey, don’t worry!
 Your friend’s going to be okay.
 It looks like she’s just a little bruised.”
 He said as we kept walking down the path.
 “I’m sure she’d be touched by how much you’re crying, though.”
 He said politely.

-Why had I done that?
+I had projected my memories of John onto Vivian.
+Yelling at her like that hadn't accomplished anything.
+I didn't understand why I had done that.
 I liked Vivian.
 She was strong, polite, a little playful at times, and caring.

 Why had I been so vehement towards her?